syncfusion-content/blazor-docs/blazor/common/how-to/customize-font-size-and-color.md

 ## Steps to install the Web Compiler in Visual Studio 2019**

-1. Open the Visual Studio 2019 and click the **Extensions** in the visual studio toolbar.
+1. Open the Visual Studio 2019 and click the **Extensions** in the Visual Studio toolbar.

     ![Extension](../images/extensions.png)